kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray-pokeshop.md

 ## Project Structure

 The project is built with Docker Compose.
-It contains two distinct `docker-compose.yaml` files.

 ### 1. Tracetest